romanagaev/interesting-exercises/README.md

 19. Given two positive integers p and q where p is lower than q, write a program to print the modified Kaprekar numbers in the range between p and q, inclusive.
 If no modified Kaprekar numbers exist in the given range, print INVALID RANGE.

+20. Lisa just got a new math workbook.
+A workbook contains exercise problems, grouped into chapters.
+Lisa believes a problem to be special if its index (within a chapter) is the same as the page number where it's located.